-Our graduate students receive close mentoring from faculty and others, and are presented with various research opportunities while at Oregon State University.
-They succeed in academic, workplace, and community settings, often in collaboration with colleagues from a diverse range of disciplines, including Forestry, Agriculture, Engineering, Public Health, and others.
+Our graduate students receive close mentoring from faculty and other experts, and are presented with various research opportunities while at Oregon State University.
+They make meaningful contributions in academic, workplace, and community settings, often in collaboration with colleagues from a diverse range of disciplines, including Forestry, Agriculture, Engineering, Public Health, and others.
 They complete internships and use their training in real world settings, making connections that improve their employment prospects after graduation.

 In just the past few years, Masters and PhD students in our program have received Graduate Research Fellowships from the National Science Foundation and Fulbright, Dissertation Improvement Grants from NSF, and awards from the Sasakawa Young Leaders Fellowship Fund.
 Our students have authored peer-reviewed publications and reports for various agencies, and presented research at academic conferences.
 They have obtained extensive teaching experience both online and in classroom settings, garnering annual awards for their contributions to educating our diverse undergraduate student body.
 They have also provided crucial service to various communities and organizations within and beyond our university.

 Welcoming and Valuing Diversity

 The Anthropology program at Oregon State is an integral part of the School of Language, Culture, & Society.
 Together with colleagues in Ethnic Studies, Women, Gender & Sexuality Studies, and World Languages and Cultures, we champion a brand of scholarship that engages themes of social justice, health equity, environmental justice, decolonization, and anti-racism.
 OSU Anthropology values the diversity of backgrounds within our graduate student body, and we strive to enhance that diversity and provide the support that historically underrepresented students need.
 We aim to foster a community that is dedicated to the constructive exchange of diverse viewpoints and forms of knowledge, in which all feel heard, seen, and valued.
 This welcoming of diversity strengthens our program and contributes to the success of our students.